Muhammad ibn al-Qasim: Incorporation of ruling elite into administration

 During his administration, Hindus and Buddhists were inducted into the administration as trusted advisors and governors.
 A Hindu, Kaksa, was at one point the second most important member of his administration.
 Dahir's prime minister and various chieftains were also incorporated into the administration.

 Clashes with the Jats

-Significant medieval Muslim chronicles such as the Chach Nama, Zainul-Akhbar and Tarikh-I-Baihaqi have recorded battles between Jats and forces of Muhammad ibn al-Qasim.
+Significant medieval Muslim chronicles such as the Chach Nama, Zainul-Akhbar and Tarikh-I-Baihaqi have recorded battles of Jats of Sindh and Balochistan against the invading forces of Muhammad ibn al-Qasim and other Muslims.